mmyrte/tc-risk-forecast/db-setup/db-setup.md

 # DB Setup and Data Preparation

-The database that I'm using is [PostgreSQL](https://www.postgresql.org/) v12 with the [PostGIS](https://postgis.net/) and [h3-pg](https://github.com/bytesandbrains/h3-pg) extensions.
+The database that I'm using is [PostgreSQL](https://www.postgresql.org/) v12 with the [PostGIS](https://postgis.net/) extension.
 A nice way of getting that up and running locally on macos is using the [Postgres.app](https://postgresapp.com/), but you're not constrained regarding the platform.
+The `sally_impact_v` view requires the [h3-pg](https://github.com/bytesandbrains/h3-pg) extension.

 The schema described below can also be found in [schema-tcrisk.sql](schema-tcrisk.sql) without the long explanations in between.
 Since there are dependencies that cannot be met by merely running a sql script, you should follow the instructions here first and only then run the schema in the indicated chunks.